razorpay/razorpay-php/README.md

 -   If you are not using composer, download the latest release from [the releases section](https://github.com/razorpay/razorpay-php/releases).
     **You should download the `razorpay-php.zip` file**.
-    After that include `Razorpay.php` in your application and you can use the API as usual.
+    After that, include `Razorpay.php` in your application and you can use the API as usual.

 # Usage